-Several demographic characteristics overlap across the qualifying population categories as defined in the HOME ARP Guidance.
+A number of demographic characteristics overlap across the qualifying population categories as defined in the HOME ARP Guidance.
 For this needs assessment section, two primary categories will be used, Homeless and At Risk of Homeless.
 Within these large categories, needs, and gaps of other qualifying populations will be described.